 Trustworthiness: Some time back we heard on the news how one teacher failed a student whom she caught cheating on her final exam.
 The cheater's parents were so outraged that she, the teacher, was forced to resign!
 Teaching at Harvard Business School years ago, Chuck Colson noted that the students didn't have a clue about ethics.
 Hence today we are reaping the results of failed businesses.
 Sadly, cheating for far too many students and people has become an accepted norm by too many today.

 But the fact remains, when we break trust, we reap what we sow—even if it is eventually.

-Respect: Another thing I was taught when growing up was to respect my elders, open doors for ladies, give my seat on a bus to ladies and the elderly, say thank you when kindnesses are shown to me, etc., etc. Guess I'm still pretty much old-fashioned because I still do these things.
+Respect: Another thing I was taught when growing up was to respect my elders and others in general.
+From answering the phone, to the way I answered adults by saying, "Yes, ma'am" or "Yes, sir".
+Guess I'm still pretty much old-fashioned because I still do these things.

-I also believe strongly in respecting and appreciating the men and women in our police force, the armed forces, and all who invest their lives in helping to protect us and the freedoms we enjoy—the price of which has been paid for by others.
+I also believe strongly in respecting and appreciating the men and women who invest their lives in helping to protect us and the freedoms we enjoy—the price of which has been paid for by others.

 And how I wish people would learn from an early age to respect other people's property, the blessings and benefits of our advanced society, and our beautiful countryside!

 Responsibility: The blame-game is a very common practice these days.
 However, we will never succeed and be able to grow unless we are willing to be responsible.
 John C. Maxwell states, "The greatest day in your life and mine is when we take total responsibility for our attitudes.
 That's the day we truly grow up."
 When we stand before God, we won't be able to pass the blame.
 The Bible says that each of us will give an account to God.
 So it is best for us to start practicing personal responsibility now!

 To be continued ...